How to cook a turkey! Timetables for Roasting Turkey

 Temperature is important in determining if turkey is properly cooked.
 The thigh temperature should be 175 degrees and the stuffing 160-165 degrees.
 Make sure the thermometer you're using is not touching bone when you take the reading.
 If it's a degree or two under that's OK.
 As the turkey rests tented with aluminum it will rise a degree or two.

-When you remove the turkey from the oven tent it with aluminum foil.
+When you remove the turkey from the oven place it on a platter and tent it with aluminum foil.
 Let the turkey rest between 20 and 30 minutes before carving.

 Timetables for Turkey Roasting - courtesy of USDA.gov